mmu-webdesign/Level4-web-term-1/HTML/html02/12-semantic-elements.md

 - **footer**:
 `<footer>`

 > **Old school coding**: It's worth noting that if you have previously coded `html` you may have used the `<div>` element to provide this kind of structure using classes to name each part of the page including `<div class="nav">`.
-This of course does not provide semantic meaning to the page, is *old school*, and should be avoided.
+This, as it does not provide semantic meaning to the page, is *old school*, and should be avoided.

 <!-- div class="exercise" -->